tied/aws-must-templates/README.md

-For each test suite, the command generates a CloudFormation JSON template, uses it to provision the stack on Amazon platform, and, once the `StackStatus` is `CREATE_COMPLETE`, runs serverspec for the suite instances.
+For each test suite, the command generates a CloudFormation JSON template, uses it to provision the stack on Amazon platform, and, once the `StackStatus` is `CREATE_COMPLETE`, runs test sets defined for the suite instances.
 Finally, after the test execution, the stack is deleted from Amazon platform.

 Command